alvartaco/notification-docker-compose/readme.md

     -> JDBC Client for DB Connection - MySQL at Docker Compose

+    -> Dpting Data / Reository - Mongo-DB at Docker Compose

     -> Thymeleaf Java engine for processing and creating HTML, XML, JavaScript, CSS and text

     -> HTMX a small JavaScript library that allows you to use custom attributes in HTML

-    -> NodeJS and ReactJS for the Login and Registration Fron that uses MongoDB.
+    -> NodeJS and ReactJS for the Login and Registration of Users in Mongo-DB.

     -> Dessign Pattern: Factory / Strategy for different notification channels like SMS, e-mail, Push notifications.
     And Observer for the main objetive of Users receiving updates in their subsctipyed Message Categories.